 Dog friendly hot chocolate?
 No cafes but a short drive to Kingsand where the Halfway House pub by the beach and car park is very dog friendly. www.halfwayinnkingsand.co.uk

 There are very few places which boast incredible wide sandy beaches, dramatic coastline and all the fabulously dog friendly eateries her at Watergate Bay.
 If you love wide open spaces but value a little civilisation this is a good place to head.

 Dog friendly hot chocolate?
-The Beach Hut if you want to sit in and have a snack, or Venus Cafe if you want a takeaway.
+The Beach Hut if you want to sit in and have a snack.

 Mylor, near Falmouth